SilkRose/Pony/src/stories/a-hug-and-a-kiss/a-hug-and-a-kiss.md

 Fluttershy turns to me.

-I say, "I'm alright, kinda exhausted from having to walk like this, but other than that, its been fun."
+I say, "I'm alright, kinda exhausted from having to walk like this, but other than that, it's been fun."

 "How long do you think the contest will last?"
 Fluttershy asks with concern.